teaguejk/stardew_valley_wiki/_site/README.md

 Stardew was developed solo by ConcernedApe (Eric Barone).

 What programming language was it written in?
-Stardew Valley was written in C++.
+Stardew Valley was written in C#.

 When was it released?
 It was released on February 26th, 2016.